 Both assessments show that our core business has a generally low risk of modern slavery.
-The standardized working conditions we directly implement for our employees in the UK (i.e. wage rates, benefits and hours), which are negotiated with recognized unions representing the employees, limit the risk of modern slavery practices.
+The standardized working conditions we directly implement for our employees in Australia and Papua New Guinea (i.e. wage rates, benefits and hours) limit the risk of modern slavery practices.
 Furthermore, the human rights assessment concluded that the risk of modern slavery is very low for seafarers.